Ayakashi Triangle

-Ayakashi Triangle (あやかしトライアングル, Ayakashi Toraianguru) sometimes abbreviated as AyaTri, (あやトラ, Ayatora) is a Japanese fantasy, romantic comedy manga series written and illustrated by Kentaro Yabuki.
-It was serialized in publisher Shueisha's Weekly Shōnen Jump magazine from June 2020 to April 2022, and has been transferred to the Shōnen Jump+ website since April 2022, with its individual chapters collected and published by Shueisha into thirteen tankōbon volumes as of March 2023.
+Ayakashi Triangle (あやかしトライアングル, Ayakashi Toraianguru) sometimes abbreviated as AyaTri, (あやトラ, Ayatora) is a Japanese fantasy romantic comedy manga series written and illustrated by Kentaro Yabuki.
+It was serialized in publisher Shueisha's Weekly Shōnen Jump magazine from June 2020 to April 2022, and was transferred to the Shōnen Jump+ website where it continued until September 2023.
+Shueisha has collected and published its individual chapters into sixteen tankōbon volumes.
 The manga has been licensed for English release in North America by Seven Seas Entertainment, and Shueisha also simultaneously publishes the series in English and Spanish for free on the Manga Plus app and website.
-An anime television series adaptation by Connect premiered in January 2023.
+An anime television series adaptation by Connect aired from January to September 2023.

-Ayakashi Triangle focuses on exorcist ninja Matsuri Kazamaki, as he tries to defend his childhood friend, the Ayakashi Medium Suzu Kanade, from evil spirits called ayakashi.
-However, during a battle to save Suzu's life, Matsuri is turned into a girl after being cursed by Shirogane, the King of Ayakashi.
-With no apparent way to reverse the transformation, Matsuri is forced to live publicly as a girl in the foreseeable future as he and Suzu deal with both the friendly and the malicious ayakashi they encounter as well as their growing romantic feelings for each other, all while trying to break Matsuri's curse for him to return to his original masculine form.
+Ayakashi Triangle focuses on exorcist ninja Matsuri Kazamaki, as he tries to defend his childhood friend and love interest, the beautiful Ayakashi Medium Suzu Kanade, from evil spirits called ayakashi.
+However, during a battle to save Suzu's life, Matsuri is turned into an attractive silver-haired girl after being cursed by Shirogane, the King of Ayakashi.
+With no apparent way to reverse the transformation, Matsuri is forced to live publicly as a girl in the foreseeable future as he and Suzu deal with both the friendly and the malicious ayakashi they encounter as well as their growing romantic feelings for each other, all while trying to break Matsuri's curse for him to return to his original male form.